 What Is Necrosis?
 What Are The Types Of Necrosis? - Science ABC Necrosis is the unnatural death of our cells caused by various things, such as mechanical injury, lack of oxygen, infections, etc A fairly common sight in movies is a homeless man, sitting in a corner, smoking a cigarette or cigar, with blackened, stinky feet

-Necrosis: MedlinePlus Medical Encyclopedia Necrosis is the death of body tissue It occurs when too little blood flows to the tissue This can be from injury, radiation, or chemicals Necrosis cannot be reversed When large areas of tissue die due to a lack of blood supply, the condition is called gangrene
+Necrosis: MedlinePlus Medical Encyclopedia Necrosis is the death of body tissue It occurs when too little blood flows to the tissue This can be from injury, infection, radiation, or chemicals Necrosis cannot be reversed When large areas of tissue die due to a lack of blood supply, the condition is called gangrene